Core care

 The cooling sensation from menthol actually tricks your body - it's not cold!

 Mentha x piperita 'Chocolate' can be grown indoors or outdoors, but consistency in light and drainage matters in either setting.
-Indoors, place it where brightness is reliable and avoid frequent moves between very different light levels.
+In practice, moving Mentha x piperita 'Chocolate' less often helps leaves adapt and stay more consistent.

-Cuttings root in water within 1 week.
-Plant in soil and they establish immediately.
+A practical check: cuttings root in water within 1 week.
+In practice, plant in soil and they establish immediately.

 Mint essentially propagates itself through runners.
-Simply cut and plant anywhere.
+A practical check: simply cut and plant anywhere.

 Diagnose pests, yellow leaves, root rot, and other common problems with step-by-step guidance that helps you act quickly.